Reasons why I would not be offered a property

 The Council has the right not to make an offer, if the applicant:

-- requests an area where they may be unable to sustain a tenancy due to lack of support, for example if they have medical priority on support grounds and the property is not near the support network
+- requests an area where they may be unable to sustain a tenancy from lack of support.
+For example, in the case of an applicant with a medical priority on support grounds and the property requested is away from the support network

-- requests a property that is too small for their family circumstances, and this would lead to cramped living conditions
+- requests a property that is too small for their family circumstances, and this would lead to an unacceptable overcrowding or cramped living conditions of the property including non-statutory overcrowding as per the Allocation Policy

 - has specific needs for disability adaptations and the property does not meet these requirements

-- has been involved in anti-social or criminal behaviour in the last 12 months (including members of the household)
+- where the applicant or members of the household have been involved in anti-social or criminal behaviour in the last 12 months

-- has breached a condition of their current tenancy, for example rent arrears
+- where the applicant(s) has breached a condition of their current tenancy, e.g. rent arrears

-- cannot afford to take on the tenancy
+- where the applicant cannot afford to take on the tenancy

 Where the Council has reserved the right not to offer a property the applicant will be advised in writing of the reasons for this decision.